transformerlab/transformerlab-docs/blog/2025-02-07-tuning-hyperparameters-for-a-recipe/codeTuning.md

 Final Output:
 <img src={require('./ninthRunOutput.png').default} width="400" />

-Due to the fact that we were finetuning a 135M model, we didn't check for the correctness of the code that was generated.
+Due to the fact that we were fine-tuning a 135M model, we didn't check for the correctness of the code that was generated.

 ## Conclusion and Next Steps